tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 Save for later step.

-### Download and install XCode from Apple
+### Download and install Xcode from Apple

-When downloading XCode, you should use the appropriate version for your OS version.
+When downloading Xcode, you should use the appropriate version for your OS version.
 You can refer to the Version Comparison Table on https://en.wikipedia.org/wiki/Xcode to find out which version you should use.

 Apple store usually provides for the most recent macOS version.
 For older versions, you will need to go to the Apple Developer site.

+After installing the application, you will need to start it in order to complete the installation.

 ### Install Homebrew from https://brew.sh